elkinal/number-plate-detection/README.md

 Edward: Demonstrate the anomaly_detection.py and the related test, showing that there is an output.
 Run the command python anomaly_detection.py in the correct directory.

-Ruji: To run the code, execute python reporting_module.py (if applicable), or alternatively, focus on testing by running pytest test_reporting_module.py.
+Ruji: To run the code, execute python reporting_module.py, or alternatively, run pytest test_reporting_module.py.
 This will test event logging, alert notifications, and performance metrics (precision, recall, latency).
 The expected output should show all tests passing with real-time alerts, event logs, and metrics printed to the terminal.

 Alexey: Demonstrate the main.py output view with the video feed, with bounding boxes.
 Run the commmand python main.py in the correct directory